Li0nMo0se/cuda-install-ubuntu/README.md

 * to install the latest cuda: ``$ sudo apt-get -y install cuda``
 * to install a specific version of cuda: ``$ sudo apt-get -y install cuda-{version}``.
 For instance, to install CUDA 11.3: ``$ sudo apt-get -y install cuda-11-3``

-## Setup your environment variables
+## Step 4: Setup your environment variables

 Add the following lines in your bashrc.